dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   A `const` variable is augmented by an augmenting getter. **(TODO: Can a const variable be augmented by another const variable, changing its value, or is that too weird?)**

+*   An `abstract` variable is augmented with a non-abstract variable, getter, or setter.

+*   An `external` declaration is augmented with an `abstract` declaration.
+For variables this also applies to the implicit getter and setter.

 ### Augmenting enum values